New football field for Chilton; fewer officials means more Thursday night games

 Chilton’s athletics may be on an upward trajectory, but fewer referees returning to officiate games every year is an issue plaguing the state.

-That “adult behavior” consists of negative comments and actions from parents, fans and sometimes coaches, according to Peterson Abiad.
-She adds that competitive youth sports is where adult behavior most commonly drives officials out, with high school sports a close second.
+That “adult behavior” consists of negative comments and actions from parents, fans, and sometimes coaches, according to Peterson Abiad.
+She adds that competitive youth sports are where adult behavior most commonly drives officials out, with high school sports a close second.

 “Officials are staying longer because we don’t have the next generation of officials coming in,” she said.